 The University of Oxford provide information for parents online.

 Responses to a number of frequently asked questions are included below.
-We also have a number of parent partners who have seen their children through Oxbridge, and are willing to answer queries not included here.
+We also have a number of partner parents who have seen their children through Oxbridge, and are willing to answer queries not included here.
 Please email firstname.lastname@example.org with your query and it will be passed on to them.

 1. Where can I find the Oxford term dates?
 And what is the process for collecting my son/daughter?